EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 • Minimum surface areas for fluorescent and retroreflective materials

-4. Certification & Labeling
+4. Certification & Labelling

 Each compliant garment must: